amlight/ofp_sniffer/README.md

 0 LLDP: END(0) Length: 0
 ```

 The name (andes1) represents a switch called "andes1" with DPID cc4e249126000000.
-Not that the DPID showed in the
+Note that the DPID showed in the
   example is not the same, because a PacketIn message is being used as an example.
 PacketIn shows the DPID of the
   neighbors of "andes1".

 I hope this code helps you.
-This is the second version, a few changes are already planned for 0.3.
+This is the first stable version, a few changes are already planned for 1.1.
 Coming soon!

-Questions/Suggestions: Jeronimo Bezerra <jab@amlight.net>
+Questions/Suggestions: AmLight Dev Team <dev@amlight.net>